Stage 2 - Meditation Centre Project

 The current phase of Construction – Stage 2a – consists of:

 The construction of the centre had commenced in September 2021.
-Due to shortages of the building materials and labours, which have impacted the entire Australia construction industry, the construction works have been progressing quiet slowly causing significant delays.
-We are hopeful that the construction of Stage 2a will be completed in October 2023.
+Due to shortages of the building materials and labours, which have impacted the entire Australia construction industry, the construction works have been progressing quiet slowly causing significant delays and at higher costs.
+We are hopeful that the construction of Stage 2a will be completed in December 2024.

 The following building structures and facilities are planned for construction in Stage 2b and Stage 2c – if required depending on funding availability: